Cytora: IDP Software Vendor

 Overview

 Founded in 2012 as a University of Cambridge spinout, Cytora develops AI solutions for commercial insurance underwriting.
 The London-based company raised $41.43M before being acquired by Applied Systems in September 2025 for an undisclosed sum.
-Richard Hartley, CEO and Co-founder, emphasized the market inefficiency where "40% to 50% of underwriter time is absorbed by reading and interpreting submission data" rather than making risk decisions.
+Richard Hartley, CEO and Co-founder, framed the acquisition around a persistent market inefficiency: carriers fail to return quotes 30-50% of the time because underwriters spend 40-50% of their time reading and interpreting submission data rather than making risk decisions.

-The platform uses large language models pretrained for commercial insurance with zero training required, supporting 140+ languages and maintaining ISO 27001 and ISO 42001 certification.
-Enterprise customers include Chubb for global claims automation and Markel, which reported 113% productivity increase from implementation.
+The platform uses large language models pretrained for commercial insurance with zero training required, supporting 140+ languages and holding ISO 27001 and ISO 42001 certification.
+Enterprise customers include Chubb for global claims automation and Markel, which reported a 113% productivity increase from implementation.
+No independent analyst assessments (Gartner, Forrester, Celent) are available in current sources; all performance figures originate from Cytora's own materials.

 Use Cases